 Helen Keller (1880–1968)

-Deaf blind from the age of two, Keller helped de stigmatise the disability and campaigned for better conditions for the blind.
+Deaf-blind from the age of two, Keller helped de-stigmatise disability and campaigned for better conditions for the blind.

 William Wilberforce (1759–1833)

-English politician, philanthropist and leading figure in the campaign to end slavery in Britain.
-Wilberforce also supported other social reform, such as supporting the animal welfare.
+English politician, philanthropist and leading figure in the campaign to end slavery and the slave trade in Britain.
+Wilberforce also supported other social reform, such as supporting animal welfare.

 Mahatma Gandhi (1869–1948)

-Leader of Indian independence movement.
+Leader of the Indian independence movement.
 Advocated use of non-violent protest.
 Sought to unite different religious traditions.
-Also sought to improve welfare of the ‘untouchable’ caste and Indian women.
+Also sought to improve the welfare of the ‘untouchable’ caste and Indian women.